ankurbit1997/usx-rn-assignment/README.md

 ## Step 2: Paste the .env

-Paste the env file in the root for app to work
+Paste the env file in the root for app to work or copy example env and replace the field

 ## Step 3: Start your Application